Appclusive/Net.Appclusive.Docs/docs/Development/Workflows.md

 ## Restrictions

-* An Activity cannot contain parts of the project namespace in its name (i.e. an `Activity` with name `biz.dfch.CS.SomeProject.Core` will not compile, if the `Activity` resides in `biz.dfch.CS.SomeProject`).
-Naming an `Activity` like `BizDfchSomeProjectCore` is not a problem.
+* An Activity cannot contain parts of the project namespace in its name (i.e. an `Activity` with name `Net.Appclusive.Workflows.ArbitryryActivity` will not compile, if the `ArbitryryActivity` resides in `Net.Appclusive.SomeProject`).
+Naming an `Activity` like `NetAppclusiveWorkflowsArbitraryActivity` is not a problem.
 * When invoking an `Activity` based on its XAML definition the `Activity` first has to be loaded using `ActivityXamlServices`.
 Loading the `Activity` results in a instance of type `DynamicActivity`.
 This means, that the type of the `Activity` cannot be determined anymore.
-Because of that the `WorkflowManagers` invoke method has to be called by passing the instance of the loaded `Activity` instead of the type.
+Because of that `WorkflowManagers` invoke method has to be called by passing the instance of the loaded `Activity` instead of the type.
 Otherwise the `WorkflowManager` will instantiate a new `DynamicActivity` without any Properties, Variables and Arguments.

 # Useful Links